TobiasNx/metafacturewiki/Metamorph-Cookbook.md

 	&lt;/concat>
 &lt;/combine>

-The first <combine> element use the name “@pid” to declare a redirecting the value return to the input stream and it is done for each new 028@.
-The second <combine> element uses the redirected, but not reset value of 003@ to combine the new 028@ value which are reset.
+The first &lt;combine> element use the name “@pid” to declare a redirecting the value return to the input stream and it is done for each new 028@.
+The second &lt;combine> element uses the redirected, but not reset value of 003@ to combine the new 028@ value which are reset.